bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/02_App_Development/02_Python/01_Programming_model.rst

         return resultList

-Please, note that if the implementation is used to define a binary, OmpSs, MPI, COMPSs, multinode or reduce task invocation (see :ref:`Sections/02_App_Development/02_Python/01_Programming_model:Other task types`), the @implement decorator must be always on top of the decorators stack, followed by the @constraint decorator, then the
+Please, note that if the implementation is used to define a binary, OmpSs, MPI, COMPSs, multinode or reduction task invocation (see :ref:`Sections/02_App_Development/02_Python/01_Programming_model:Other task types`), the @implement decorator must be always on top of the decorators stack, followed by the @constraint decorator, then the